 The next part of my day was a bit unusual.
 My 48 hours happened to coincide with the annual Fiesta de la Trashumancia, when shepherds from Castilla and Leon follow the age-old tradition of driving their flocks through the centre of Madrid, as has been their right since the 13th century, heading south to Extremadura for winter pasture.
 And very festive it is too – traditionally dressed weatherworn shepherds and shepherdesses march ahead of the animals to the sound of castanets and pipes.
 It’s stunning, and if you are here in October, do try and see it.

-Day 1: 14:00 – 19:00
+Day 1: 14.00 – 19.00

 Today though, we tried Las Brasas de Vulcano, which features a lot of wacky Romanesque decoration, which some people might find a bit much.
 We enjoyed our meal though, and not just because we´d had too much sherry.
 The waiters dealt with the order from our large group with speed and humour and the portions were generous.
-Don’t be put off the seemingly touristy nature of many of the restaurants around here – they offer honest Spanish food at a good price.
+Don’t be put off by the seemingly touristy nature of many of the restaurants around here – they offer honest Spanish food at a good price.

-Have a lunchtime “menu del día”, which range from 10-15 euros and include 3 courses and a drink – you can’t go wrong.
+Have a lunchtime “menu del día”, which ranges from 10-15 euros and includes 3 courses and a drink – you can’t go wrong.
 Indulge in the very Mediterranean “sobremesa”.
 This is where you sit for hours and hours around the lunch table, taking your time, talking and having another drink, a coffee… I always feel like I’m on holiday when I do this, even when I’m not!
-Then sit a while in the Plaza after lunch, with the imposing Hotel ME Reina Victoria on one side, (which has a fabulous roof bar) and the Teatro Español on the other, with statues of playwright Calderon de la Barca and poet Federico García Lorca in between.
+Then sit a while in the Plaza after lunch, with the imposing Hotel ME Reina Victoria on one side, (which has a fabulous rooftop bar) and the Teatro Español on the other, with statues of playwright Calderon de la Barca and poet Federico García Lorca in between.

-Day 1: 19:00 – ???
+Day 1: 19.00 – …

-Day 2: 09:00 – 14:00
+Day 2: 09.00 – 14.00

-Another late October day and yet more beautiful blue skies in Madrid.
+Another sunny day and yet more beautiful blue skies in Madrid.
 This weather never gets tired, never!
 It’s a feature of the city, so look up and marvel, especially if like me, you are from a cloudy grey place.
 I wanted to see some art today, and we’re spoilt for choice here.
-There was a beautiful exhibition on at the Fundación Mapfre, so I went there.
+There was a beautiful exhibition at the Fundación Mapfre, so I went there.
 There are so many small exhibition spaces like this one – owned and run by insurance companies, banks and the like.
-They tend to be in grand buildings in the posh parts of town, and are usually free or very cheap to visit.
+They tend to be in grand buildings in the posh parts of town and are usually free or very cheap to visit.
 As they are less well known than famous tourist attractions, you can avoid crowds and queues, especially if you book a ticket online.

-Day 2: 14:00 – 19:00
+Day 2: 14.00 – 19.00

 I was tempted by the 15 euro lunch menu in the restaurant of Bellas Artes, La Pecera, which means the goldfish bowl.
 It’s a bit pricy but the surroundings are gorgeous.
-Painted ceilings, a gigantic chandelier and marble sculptures make this a luxury experience.
+Painted ceilings, a gigantic chandelier, and marble sculptures make this a luxury experience.

-Day 2: 19:00 – ???
+Day 2: 19.00 – …

-This market has been revitalized in recent years, as have many of the traditional old food markets round town.
+This market has been revitalized in recent years, as have many of the traditional old food markets around town.
 Once almost empty of stalls after years of decline and competition from supermarkets, young entrepreneurs spotted the potential and the cheap rents in these centrally located markets, and now they are the place to be.
 They represent everything Madrid is about at the moment; the old and the new enthusiastically combined.
 One of the newest additions is Luso Coffee Roasters for your Portuguese coffee hit.
 I hope you come and enjoy Madrid and discover it for yourself soon!